turbot/steampipe-plugin-ansible/docs/index.md

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query data using SQL.

+The Ansible plugin makes it simpler to query the configured Ansible playbook files, and the various tasks defined in it.
+Apart from scanning the playbook files, the plugin also supports scanning the Ansible inventory files from different sources.

 Query all playbooks that use privilege escalation:

 ```sql